There are three ways to using automatic quizzes and practice:

 Also teachers can download the entire question bank to use in their own lessons and tests.

-Foolacies are organized into 4 levels of difficulty, especially for students.
+Foolacies are organized into 4 levels of difficulty:

 When you do the self-practice quiz, it assumes you are an adult, so it uses the full range of questions from easy to difficult, including mature topics.